 I’m moderately proficient with international Morse code, but have little ability with American Morse.
 I hope that, when time permits, that I can gain some conversational ability with American Morse.
 But until that happens, I enjoy having a MorseKOB enabled sounder make telegraphic music when I’m in my workshop.

 I’ll first discuss the RS-232 version.
-Figure 1 (at the bottom of this page) shows the schematic of my version of an RS-232 to MorseKOB interface.
+Figure 2 (further down the page) shows the schematic of my version of an RS-232 to MorseKOB interface.
 You will see that it’s very similar to Les’ original design.
 Some of the changes I made were to use an LM358 as the op-amp and a MOSFET as the switch.
-I also added an dim LED to serve as an RX Mark state indicator.
+I also added a dim LED to serve as an RX Mark state indicator.
 Additionally, I’ve included a voltage spike snubber across the sounder coil.
 This is essentially the same snubber that I use on selector magnets in teletype machines.
 I need to do more testing with these snubber values to see if further optimization can be achieved for the different sounder windings and their associated inductance.
-With that as background, let’s get into RS-232 interface circuit.
+With that as background, let’s get into the RS-232 interface circuit.

 One key component not shown on the schematic is a USB to RS-232 serial converter itself.
 This is a device that connects to a USB port on a computer and presents an RS-232 terminal interface to a modem (the modem in this case being the MorseKOB Interface).
 These devices usually look like a cable with a USB-A connector on one end and a DB-9 male connector on the other.
 These devices are available from many vendors and cost between $7 and $15 dollars.
 The DB-9 male connector on the converter cable connects to P1, shown at location D1 on the schematic.